Special relativity and the rod/slot paradox – I – definition of reference frames

 The jumper’s skis were always oriented in parallel to the ground, i.e. in x-direction.
 (By whatever means the ski-jumper managed to control this.)
 The skis had a proper length Lski = L. I.e. this length was measured when the skis were at rest.

-At the position where the ski-jumper touches ground a wide slot was assumed to exist (in the ground) with a proper length L in x-direction (measured in frame A).
+At the position where the ski-jumper would touch the ground ground a wide slot was assumed to exist (in the ground) with a proper length L in x-direction (measured in frame A).
 The slot had a fixed position in A. The velocities were such that the middle of the skis touched ground in the middle of the slot (in x-direction).
 Below the slot some underground cave was located with big dimensions in both directions.
 Anyone falling through the slot would end up in this cave.

-At time tA = tB = 0 the origins of the coordinate systems of A and B coincided, and at this point in time (tA = 0) the ski-jumper was at a position xA = 0 and yA= h in A having already reached his constant velocity components.
+At time tA = tB = 0 the origins of the coordinate systems of A and B coincided, and at this point in time (tA = 0) the ski-jumper was at a position xA = 0 and yA= h in A – having already reached his constant velocity components.
 (Our teacher elegantly ignored the problem of how we had accelerated him to reach these velocities).

 Description of the situation in reference frame A with the slot at rest